javadebadi/ML-portfolio/README.md

 - Project 04: [A Python Implementation of Linear Regression algorithm (notebook)](./Project-04-Linear-Regression-from-Scratch/Linear_Regression_from_scratch.ipynb)
 - Project 04: [USA Houses Prices (notebook)](./Project-04-Linear-Regression-from-Scratch/USA_Houses.ipynb)
 - Project 04: [USA Houses Prices (directory)](./Project-04-Linear-Regression-from-Scratch/)
 Project 04 is a regression problem.
 In this project, I do not use machine learning packages.
-I implement the linear regerssion algorithm from scratch as an exrecise to gain a sense of how these kind of algorithms are implemented in machine learning libraries such as scikit-learn.
+I implement the linear regression algorithm from scratch as an exercise to gain a sense of how these kind of algorithms are implemented in machine learning libraries such as scikit-learn.
 Then, I use this code to solve a regression problem.
 The problem is to predict the price of houses in the USA using some features given in the data.
 The cost function vs number of training epochs is plotted here:
 <img alt="linear regression cost funcion is missing ..." src="https://github.com/javadebadi/ML-portfolio/blob/master/Project-04-Linear-Regression-from-Scratch/cost-for-USA-Houses-Data.png" width = "700">

+---